The Kill and Killall commands in Linux: how to kill processes correctly

 - Andrés Cruz

-Depending on the Linux distribution you use, its version, installed programs, computer resources among other agents, many things can go wrong that cause the computer to "hang" or at least some program in question (it happens quite often with programs resource-intensive ones like Eclipse, Android Studio, emulators, etc.).
+Depending on the Linux distribution you use, its version, installed programs, computer resources among other agents, many things can go wrong that cause the computer to "hang" or at least a specific program (it happens quite often with resource-heavy programs like Android Studio, emulators, Local AIs, XCode, Games etc.).

-In these cases the right thing to do is simply "kill" or destroy the process(es) associated with the program in order to free up resources and possibly start the program again.
+In these cases, the correct thing to do is simply "kill" or destroy the process(es) associated with the program in order to free up resources and possibly start the program again.

 The Kill and Killall commands to "kill" processes

-There are a couple of commands that allow you to perform this task in a simple way; they are Kill and Killall.
+There are a couple of commands that allow performing this task in a simple way; they are Kill and Killall.

-To use the Kill command it is necessary to know the identifier of the process that we want to kill or destroy; for this we use the ps aux command:
+To use the Kill command, it is necessary to know the identifier of the process we want to kill or destroy; for this, we use the ps aux command:

 ...